apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-Claims.md

 ## Subject Identifier Claim

-To control and modify the value of the `sub` claim for each OpenID Connect relying party, you may change the application definition to returns an attribute that is already resolved for the principal as the `sub` claim value for this service.
+To control and modify the value of the `sub` claim for each OpenID Connect relying party, you may change the application definition to return an attribute that is already resolved for the principal as the `sub` claim value for this service.

 ```json
 {